bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 And that was always the idea, but it felt like people were not doing it.
 Well, first, mainly because installing like Python stuff, like running all these things in Python was like way more complicated.
 So like switching to Rust definitely helped.
-And then minimizing the or reducing the entry barrier for what you need really helped.
+Reducing the entry barrier for what you need really helped.
 So right now that I know of, there's at least eight or nine people running this because we have like a list of altruistic towers in the repo that people can connect to.
 There were some users before, so I knew at least about two tower operators.
 I don't know what they were doing.